deepakpradhan624/crypto-store/README.md

-# About Project | Crypto Purchase :
+# About Project | Crypto Store :

-Crypto Purchase : It is a webpage where user can purchase the crypo currency like bitcoin, litecoin,etc.
+Crypto Store : It is a webpage where user can purchase the crypo currency like bitcoin, litecoin,etc.

-# Member:It is an individual project build by Deepak Pradhan
+# Member: It is an individual project build by Deepak Pradhan

 # Tech stacks used :